CoralineAda/sprechen/README.md

 Sprechen.Me
 ===========

-A resource for active conference speakers.
+A resource for active conference speakers that helps manage bios, talks, proposals, and conferences.

 #### To Do

+* Titles
 * UI for creating bio
 * UI for creating talk
 * UI for creating conference